 Make sure your day rate is high enough.
 Ask your freelance male peers what they’re earning and set your rate accordingly.
 As women, we often undervalue ourselves.
 As mothers, even more so.
 Know your worth—and demand it.

 Lastly, believe in yourself.
-If you want to do this, you absolutely can.
+If you want to be a successful freelance mom, you absolutely can.
 Hard work and determination are the key ingredients.

-What are the most common mistakes you see moms make when they enter the freelance world?
+What are the most common mistakes you see freelance moms make when they’re getting started?

 Setting their day rate too low.
 It needs to be financially viable from the get-go.
 Also, doing too much portfolio work for free.
 Instead, offer a reduced rate when you’re starting out.